-This course is designed to provide EMT education to those who are or have been certified as a First Responder, EMT, CNA, CMA, or other health care practitioner.
-Academic preparation acceptable for entrance into this class includes Human Anatomy and Laboratory or Human Anatomy and Physiology or Human Physiology and Laboratory
+This course is designed to provide EMT education to those who are or have completed an EMR course.
+Academic preparation acceptable for entrance into this class includes Human Anatomy and Laboratory or Human Anatomy and Physiology or Human Physiology and Laboratory with director approval.

-Currently classes are conducted in the morning, afternoon, and evening so as to meet the busy schedules of as many people as possible.
+Currently classes are conducted in the morning and evening so as to meet the busy schedules of as many people as possible.